box/developer.box.com/content/guides/collaborations/connect-slack-to-group-collabs/1-configure-slack.md

 **Event Subscriptions** and do the following.

 * Toggle **Enable Events** to **On**.
-* Under **Request URL** add in the public URL that you deployed the above code, and be aware that we are listening at `{YOUR_APP_DOMAIN}/event` (such as `https://myapp.com/event`).
-Once you add the URL and click outside the field, will immediately send the challenge to the URL that you were hosting the at above.
-If the code responds correctly, you will see a green verified beside the **Request URL** header.
+* Under **Request URL** add in the public URL that you deployed the above code to, and be aware that we are listening at `{YOUR_APP_DOMAIN}/event` (such as `https://myapp.com/event`).
+Once you add the URL and click outside the field, Slack will immediately send the challenge to the URL that you were hosting the code at above.
+If the code responds correctly, you will see a green verified note beside the **Request URL** header.

 <ImageFrame noborder center shadow>
   ![Enable Slack Event Subscriptions](./img/slack_1_create_event_sub.png)
 </ImageFrame>

 * Expand the **Subscribe to bot events** section and click on the **Add Bot User Event** button.
-* Add `member_joined_channel` and `member_left_channel` to the events the bot subscribed to.
-These will send events when anyone new is added to the.
+* Add `member_joined_channel` and `member_left_channel` to the events the bot is subscribed to.
+These will send events when anyone new is added to the channel.
 * Click the **Save Changes** button at the bottom of the page.

 ## Configure the Slack app slash command